When Your Groom Says “Psychedelic Rainbow,” You Buckle Up and Go Full Throttle

 Q: Talk to us about the reception.

-Oh, honey… Armature Works had never seen anything like it.
+Oh, honey…Armature Works had never seen anything like this.

 Q: Did the fun stop there?

 Not even close.
-Guests snacked from flambé sundae and ice cream sandwich stations, sipped glowing cocktails at iridescent sequin bars, and danced to a band that played on trash cans.
-(Yep—Stomp-style.
-And it was epic.)
+Guests hit flambé sundae and ice cream sandwich stations, sipped glowing cocktails at iridescent bars, and danced to a band that literally played on trash cans (Stomp-style - epic).
+There was a live painter.
+A packed dance floor.
+A design so immersive it felt like stepping into another world.
+Nobody wanted it to end.

-Q: What was your “I nailed it” moment?
+Q: What was your “nailed it” moment?

 sacred heart + armature works wedding